 - (33) A Certificant shall meet all FP Canada requirements for continued certification, including: - a) Making full and accurate Legal Declarations when completing their Annual Renewal Form.
-Reportable items are outlined in the "Declarations and Professional Obligations" section of the certification renewal form and include consumer proposals and bankruptcy; involvement in civil proceedings; criminal convictions; court orders; and investigations or decisions by professional bodies and regulatory/licensing bodies; - b) Advising FP Canada, in writing, of any changes to prior Legal Declarations within 15 days of becoming aware of new information; - c) Using the Certification Marks in compliance with the rules and regulations of FP Canada, as established and amended from time to time; - d) Complying with all continuing education/professional development requirements set by FP Canada; and - e) Notifying FP Canada of any changes to the Certificant's employment and/or contact information.
+Reportable items are outlined in the "Declarations and Professional Obligations" section of the certification renewal form and include consumer proposals and bankruptcies; involvement in civil proceedings; criminal convictions; court orders; and investigations or decisions by professional bodies and regulatory/licensing bodies; - b) Advising FP Canada, in writing, of any changes to prior Legal Declarations within 15 days of becoming aware of new information; - c) Using the FP Canada Certification Marks in compliance with the rules and regulations of FP Canada, as established and amended from time to time; - d) Complying with all continuing education/professional development requirements set by FP Canada; and - e) Notifying FP Canada of any changes to the Certificant's legal name, employment and/or contact information.

-The certification marks provide assurance to the public regarding the qualifications and skills of Certificants and the standards to which they are held.
+The FP Canada Certification Marks provide assurance to the public regarding the qualifications and skills of Certificants and the standards to which they are held.
 All Certificants are expected to be familiar with and to comply with the Marks Use Guide published by FP Canada.
 As the terms and conditions of use may change from time to time, Certificants should review the Marks Use Guide annually or as changes are communicated by FP Canada.

-FP Canada encourages Certificants to report any suspected unauthorized use of the certification marks to the Standards Council.
-Such reporting serves to enhance public protection by ensuring that only those who are qualified and authorized to use the marks are doing so.
+FP Canada encourages Certificants to report any suspected unauthorized use of the FP Canada Certification Marks to the Standards Council.
+Such reporting serves to enhance public protection by ensuring that only those who are qualified and authorized to use the FP Canada Certification Marks are doing so.

-- (34) A Certificant shall comply with an order by the FP Canada Standards Council Disciplinary Hearing Panel and/or the FP Canada Standards Council Appeal Hearing Panel.
-This rule applies equally to current and former Certificants. - (35) A Certificant shall reply promptly and completely to any communication from FP Canada or the FP Canada Standards Council in which a response is requested. - (36) A Certificant shall cooperate fully with a FP Canada Standards Council investigation of a complaint unless legally prevented from doing so.
+(34) A Certificant shall comply with an order by the FP Canada Standards Council Disciplinary Hearing Panel and/or the FP Canada Standards Council Appeal Hearing Panel.
 This rule applies equally to current and former Certificants.

+- (35) A Certificant shall reply promptly and completely to any communication from FP Canada, the FP Canada Standards Council or any other department or division of FP Canada in which a response is requested. - (36) A Certificant shall cooperate fully with an FP Canada Standards Council inquiry, initial review and/or investigation of a complaint unless legally prevented from doing so.